The Sidewalk School - A Field-Based Photography Practice

 Workshops and Teaching in Partnership

-I partner with organizations and communities to design place-based learning experiences and professional development initiatives grounded in reflective practice.
+We are partnered with organizations and communities to design place-based learning experiences and professional development initiatives grounded in reflective practice.
 Each collaboration is thoughtfully shaped to meet the needs of the participants, fostering curiosity, presence, and shared inquiry.

 Photography Workshops at Los Angeles Center for Photography